WERMA – West-Europe Rail Map Archive

 WERMA: West-Europe Rail Map Archive, a collaborative portal

-• Rail was born two centuries ago: a good time span for a variety of social changes and major events.
-Western Europe spatial extent: rich range of political and cultural behaviors.
-Thus Werma objective is to carry out the geocoding of rail-infrastructures, as they exist or have existed, and empowering related archives with friendly tools.
+• Rail is born two centuries ago: fair time span for a variety of changes and major events.
+Western Europe: a fair spatial extent of political and cultural behaviours.
+Thus Werma objective is: to help empowering related archives, through high quality data, and user-friendly software.

 Rail Historical Landmarks